balinterdi/balinterdi.github.com/_posts/2010-01-04-new-year-new-blog.markdown

 Back in the spring of 2008, returning from the [European Ruby conference][euruko2008] (and having finished [The Pragmatic Programmer][the-prag-prog] on the train) my mind was buzzing with new ideas and I could not wait to set myself on a craftsman's journey.

 I felt I needed a blog immediately.
 The hard part of course was coming up with a name.
 Since I felt it was more important to get something going than to idle on finding the perfect one (I guess we can call this agile, can't we? :)), I launched [http://bucionrails.com](http://bucionrails.com).
 During the almost two years that have passed since that day I have grown somewhat uncomfortable with that name so I decided to change it.
 I hope you like [the new one][descartes] :).
+(I set up a feed redirection with Feedburner to notify you of the feed URL change after 15 days but you could directly subscribe to the [new feed now][site-feed])

 ## The end result